 Chief of Geratric Medicine George Hennawi, MD consults with a patient at the Center for Successful Aging.

-To find a geriatrician, call:
+To find a geriatrician, call us at:

 Center for Successful Aging

 MedStar Good Samaritan Hospital

 Baltimore, MD 21239

 Dementia refers to a wide range of symptoms that cause a significant loss or impairment of cognitive function.
 It occurs when certain brain cells are damaged, preventing them from sending messages to one another.
 It can affect one's memory, judgment, attention span, mood and ability to think clearly and coherently.
 The experts at the Center for Successful Aging at MedStar Good Samaritan Hospital are highly skilled and capable of identifying dementia symptoms and risk factors and developing a customized plan of care for treating patients.

 Types of Dementia and Memory Loss

 The two most prevalent forms of dementia include:

 - Alzheimer's disease: This is the most common form of dementia.
 It is progressive and degenerative, meaning it continues to worsen over time and causes a steady decline in cognitive function.
 It occurs in 60 to 80 percent of patients with dementia.